 Follow-up with Jim

 Jim returned for a follow-up visit in eight weeks.
 He reports his back pain is mostly gone, his sleeping has returned to normal, and he has more energy.
 His nephew survived and is in a rehab facility.
 Jim has identified two unexpected ways to help his family and increase his own health.
 As his back pain decreased, he took over the care for his nephew’s dog and is now going for daily walks.
 He has decided to plant a garden (which he did years ago with his wife); helping with the garden will also be good therapy for his nephew.
 Jim’s nutrition has improved somewhat.
 He does not feel ready to cook most meals.
 But he is now motivated to eat from the salad bar at the local grocery store at lunchtime on workdays.
 While there, he has been purchasing oranges, berries, carrots, and peapods that he adds to the meals he eats at home.
 He is no longer consuming alcoholic drinks daily.
 To his surprise, Jim has enjoyed the yoga class with his co-worker and practices a few poses at home between weekly sessions.
 He has had three acupuncture sessions with several more planned.
 Jim has obtained the contact information for a Veterans’ group in his area.
 Jim met with his sister’s minister twice.
 The sharing they did was cathartic for Jim, and he is now ready for a referral to a grief counselor to work on issues of forgiveness.
-With the minister’s encouragement, Jim is purchasing a legacy stone to honor his best friend in the service who was killed in action.
-He will place the stone in a ceremony to be held at The High Ground Veterans Memorial Park in a few months.
+With the minister’s encouragement, Jim is purchasing a legacy stone to honor his best friend in the service, who was killed in action.
+He will place the stone in a ceremony at The High Ground Veterans Memorial Park in a few months.

 Resources